brandonkramer/wp-vite-starter/README.md

 // When you use the get method you need to call the whole path Assets::get('Main/Static/js/main.js')

-// When using these methods you are able to use the first param to point to the domain and second param to point o the file.
+// When using these methods you are able to use the first param to point to the domain and second param to point to the file.
 Assets::js('Blocks', 'example-block')
 Assets::css('Main', 'main')
 Assets::image('Admin', 'bird-on-black.jpg')